This step-by-step guide shows how to bud graft citrus trees by chip budding, including little-known tips to help you succeed.

 Disease-free Budwood Readily Available

 The Citrus Clonal Protection Program (CCPP) distributes citrus budwood of hundreds of varieties.
-It is easy to order online and budwood is distributed every month.
+It is easy to order online and budwood for citrus grafting is distributed every month.
 Anyone can request an account.
 Please see the following link to set up an account and order: CCPP.
 The below YouTube video goes through in detail the process of setting up an account and placing an order.

 The citrus variety that I am grafting in this tutorial is a new pummelo grapefruit hybrid called Rojo Blanco.
 Although quite sweet and delicious, Rojo Blanco is not yet well known and thus trees are unavailable in nurseries.
 If Rojo Blanco trees were available, I would much prefer to buy one from a local nursery.
 Since they are unavailable to buy, I budded a tree using budwood ordered from CCPP.